paigeyeung/exoplanetresearchworkshop/index.md

 ---
 <div class="page-display-light" markdown="1">

-## Latest Update (May 13, 2020)
+## Latest Update (May 25, 2020)

-We know that it is a busy time of year for many of you, so the large group meetings for 5/13 and 5/20 will be optional drop-in meetings for you to ask questions.
-Normal meetings will resume on 5/27.
+We know that it is a busy time of year for many of you, so normal meetings will resume on **5/27**.
 Good luck on exams and any other assignments/commitments you may have during this time!

 If you would still like to work on tasks, the document of tasks for all groups is [here](https://docs.google.com/document/d/1Bl8x1cWRS_cJc2oFljb9NaK1Ps5YVv3XcK7tgvh97UQ/edit?usp=sharing){:target="_blank"}.
 If your group is writing a paper, feel free to get started on it whenever you are ready, and reach out to your point person for any guidance you need.
 More information on writing papers is [here](/papers/).